andreisacal/SE-Distributed-System/README.md

 This approach is simple and demonstrates basic client-server communication.

 ### 2. Sequential Multi-Threaded Communication - 1 Master & Multiple Workers 🔄
-This approach involves a single master node communicating with multiple worker nodes, but in a sequential manner:
+This approach involves a single master node communicating with multiple worker nodes in a sequential manner:

 <img width="277" alt="Screenshot_1" src="https://github.com/user-attachments/assets/25dc7b3c-49d4-4930-aaa2-907e2b1e6264">

   - Master Node: Iterates through a list of worker nodes, sending a "ping" message to each one sequentially.
   - Worker Nodes: Each worker responds with a "pong" message.

-  While the master communicates with each worker node one by one, it demonstrates handling multiple workers sequentially.
+  While the master communicates with each worker node one by one, it demonstrates handling multiple workers.

 ### 3. Simultaneous Broadcast Messaging - 1 Master & Multiple Workers 📢
 Here, the master node sends a broadcast message to all worker nodes simultaneously: